klygit-art/Intro-to-GitHub/README.md

 # Intro-to-GitHub

 This repository is a simple introduction to GitHub.
-It contains three files:
+It contains four files:

 - `README.md`: This file provides an overview of the repository and its contents.
 - `index.html`: A basic HTML file with some text and images.
 - `styles.css`: A CSS file that styles the HTML file.
+- `logo.png`: The logo image for this repository.

 You can use this repository to learn the basics of GitHub, such as how to create a repository, add files, and collaborate with others.